chrisgrieser/shimmering-obsidian/documentation/Breaking Changes.md

 ## New Requirement
 ⚠️ __The [Metadata Extractor Plugin](https://github.com/kometenstaub/metadata-extractor) is now a hard requirement that needs to be installed — without it, you will not be able to use this plugin anymore.__ The plugin allows Alfred to access various internal data like tags, aliases, and headings which third-party apps normally would not be able to do.
 (It also greatly increases the speed of this workflow!)

+👉 After installation, you need to create the metadata once before you can use the Alfred-based Quick Switcher: Run `opdate` → `Manually Refresh Metadata`.

 ## Metadata Extractor Configuration
 **⚠️ Do not change any of the default values how the metadata extractor names its output files and where they are placed — otherwise this workflow won't be able to find them.**